Lean-Mean-Pet-Feeding-Machine/Lean-Mean-Pet-Feeding-Machine.github.io/evaluation.md

 # Lean Mean Pet Feeding Machine Usability Evaluation Design
 ## Usability Test
 #### User Goals
-  -User is able to create a pet, view their info and be able to edit their weight.
+  -User is able to easily create a pet, view their info and edit their weight.

   -User is able to create and edit a feeding schedule and search the forum.

   -User is able to select a photo of their pet's food label to have its nutrient information scanned.

+  -User motivated to keep track of their pet's health.

 #### Scenarios
  1. Imagine you just got a pet and you want to keep it healthy.
 You've decided to use Lean Mean Pet Feeder Machine to keep track of your pet's weight.
 Find out how to add a pet to your list and input it's current weight.